Before going into the hbA1C details, you should know about blood, RBC, and hemoglobin.

 What is hemoglobin?

 Hemoglobin is a protein in the red blood cells.
 It carries oxygen to every cell in your body.
 Hemoglobin provides red color to the red blood cell; it contains an iron atom at its center.
-RBC is red in color when iron atom bind to oxygen; otherwise (when iron does not bind to oxygen) blue-red in color.
+RBC is red when iron atom bind to oxygen; otherwise (when iron does not bind to oxygen) blue-red.

 What is Glycation of Hemoglobin HbA1C?

-Glycated hemoglobin is formed when glucose in the blood chemically reacts with hemoglobin.
-That is glucose got attached to hemoglobin.
+When glucose in the blood chemically reacts with hemoglobin, it forms glycated hemoglobin.
+That is, glucose got attached to hemoglobin.

 Imagine, you are rolling new hard gum or donut over a tray containing sugar.
 The sugar sticks to the hard gum or donut.
 Likewise, glucose in the blood stick to the hemoglobin, this reaction is called glycation.